-What we do: Weil provides clients with legal expertise at the highest level across its key practices of private equity and M&A, funds, banking and finance, structured finance, restructuring, and disputes and investigations, and has been involved in some of the most significant, high-profile and prestigious mandates across all its legal specialisms.
-The majority of the firm’s work involves multidisciplinary teams across the specialist fields of competition, corporate governance and compliance, employment, intellectual property, management incentives, pensions, real estate, tax and technology, leveraging the expertise of its full-service capabilities for its clients.
+What we do: Weil provides clients with legal expertise at the highest level across its key practices of private equity and M&A, funds, finance, structured finance, restructuring, and disputes and investigations, and has been involved in some of the most significant, high-profile and prestigious mandates across all its legal specialisms.
+The majority of the firm’s work involves multidisciplinary teams across the specialist fields of competition, corporate governance and compliance, employment, intellectual property, management incentives, pensions, real estate, tax, and technology, leveraging the expertise of its full-service capabilities for its clients.

 What we’re looking for: A career at Weil is challenging, technical and requires trainees to work under pressure.
-With this in mind, we are looking for bright candidates who can use their initiative, are comfortable in the spotlight and who thrive when challenged and placed out of their comfort zone.
+With this in mind, we are looking for bright candidates who can use their initiative, are comfortable in the spotlight, and who thrive when challenged and placed out of their comfort zone.
 Successful candidates will need to be business-minded with plenty of entrepreneurial flair and commercial acumen, as well as the ability to work effectively in a team.
 We are looking to recruit candidates from all universities and degree disciplines.
-Our academic requirements are AAB at A-Level or equivalent and a 2:1 degree (obtained or predicted).
+Our academic requirements are AAB at A-Level or equivalent and a 2.1 degree (obtained or predicted).
 We review all application forms holistically, which means if you fall slightly short of our academic requirements but demonstrate great potential, you will still be considered.

-What you’ll do: Weil’s training contract is designed to help you reach your potential as quickly as possible through constant exposure to high-calibre work.
+Weil’s training contract is designed to help you reach your potential as quickly as possible through constant exposure to high-calibre work.
 We take an open and transparent approach to progression with a structure that makes sure you get the best start to your legal career.
 As a trainee you will work on some of the most complex and sophisticated matters.
 The work will be varied, exciting and from the very start, you will be in the spotlight – tackling the problems our clients face.

 During your training contract, you will complete four six-month seats, one of which will be in corporate and one in finance.
 In each of your four seats, you will share an office with your supervisor, which means you will always have someone to guide you in your day-to-day work.
-The mentoring and support you receive as a Weil trainee means you can progress and reach your goals sooner than most law firms.
+The mentoring and support you receive as a Weil trainee mean you can progress and reach your goals sooner than most law firms.
 You will be allocated a partner mentor, who will be your go-to for advice and guidance throughout the full two years of your training.

-Perks: In addition to a £500 wellbeing allowance, the firm offers a flexible benefits package which you can tailor to your individual needs
+Perks: In addition to a £500 wellbeing allowance, the firm offers a flexible benefits package which you can tailor to your individual needs.

 Sponsorship: We offer full sponsorship of the PGDL and SQE 1 and 2 in addition to an annual maintenance grant of £20,000 per year of study.